Detecting gravitational lensing in hierarchical triples in galactic nuclei with space-borne gravitational-wave observatories: Conclusion and Discussions

 We note that as our main goal here is to consider the detectability of various lensing effects and estimate their impacts on the PE, we only adopted the lowest-order approximation for each effect in our waveform construction.
 More careful treatments are needed by future studies if we want to build waveforms that are accurate enough to serve as detection templates.

 For example, we assumed that both the inner and the outer orbits are circular in our study for simplicity.
-However, eccentricities in both orbits may be expected especially if the inner binary is formed via dynamical channels (see, e.g., Refs.~\cite{OLeary:09, Antonini:12, Antonini:16, VanLandingham:16, Petrovich:17, Leigh:18, Chen:18, Fragione:19, Han:19}).
-The qualitative effects of eccentricity have been argued in Ref.~\cite{Yu:20d}, yet it would be crucial to properly incorporate them in future waveform studies to quantitatively understand the role of eccentricity.
+However, eccentricities in both orbits may be expected especially if the inner binary is formed via dynamical channels (see, e.g., Refs.~\cite{OLeary:09, Antonini:12, Antonini:16, VanLandingham:16, Petrovich:17, Leigh:18, Chen:18, Fragione:19, Han:19, Samsing:20}).
+The qualitative effects of eccentricity have been argued in Ref.~\cite{Yu:20d}.
+An eccentric outer orbit might potentially enhance the PE accuracy as it reduces the period of precession.
+On the other hand, an eccentric inner orbit decreases the inner binary's merger time, giving the precession less time to accumulate its effect.
+Furthermore, if the inner binary's merger time is shorter than the outer orbital period, it would decrease the probability for lensing to happen~\cite{DOrazio:20}.
+It would be crucial to properly incorporate them in future waveform studies to quantitatively understand the role of eccentricity.

 The spin of the SMBH is also a critical component to be incorporated in future studies.
 Throughout the analysis, we have assumed that the SMBH is a non-spinning Schwarzschild BH for simplicity, whereas astrophsical SMBHs may have significant spin~\cite{Reynolds:13}.
 While the Lense-Thirring precession has a longer period than the de Sitter precession for sources we consider here~\cite{Yu:20d}, it has nonetheless been shown to have potentially significant role in modulating the orientation of the inner BBH~\cite{Liu:19, Fang:19, Liu:21}.
 Besides affecting the orbital dynamics, the spin may also modify the lensing signatures~\cite{Bozza:03, Bozza:05, Bozza:06} Therefore, similar to testing the consistency in the SMBH's mass (Sec.~\ref{sec:PE_consistency}), one may further check the consistency in the spin of the SMBH by comparing its value inferred from the Lense-Thirring effect in the orbital dynamics and that from gravitational lensing.
 This may serve as yet another way of testing general relativity.